-Man held on suspicion of Sabina Nessa murder
+Sabina Nessa: Murder arrest as police issue CCTV appeal

 Ms Nessa's body was found by a member of the public in Cator Park in Kidbrooke.

-Officers believe the 28-year-old teacher was attacked shortly after leaving her home in Astell Road at about 20:30 BST last Friday.
+Officers believe the 28-year-old teacher was attacked shortly after leaving her home in Astell Road at about 20:30 BST on Friday.

+The force has also released a CCTV image of a man they are searching for.

+The image shows a figure of a person walking through nearby Pegler Square.
+An image of a car it is believed he had access to has also been released.

 Police said a post-mortem examination carried out on Monday was inconclusive.